chicago-justice-project/chicago-justice/README.md

 cp .env-example .env
 ```

 Then, you can edit the file in your preferred editor.
+The defaults in the example
+are configured for connecting to the docker Postgres, so you shouldn't
+need to change anything.

 #### Create a python virtual environment